reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 2. Storing requests in a multi-host Cassandra database cluster.
 3. Storing requests in a single Cassandra node;

+Regarding security, the possibilities on how to run the Domain Registry include:

+1. HTTPS connections
+2. Mutual authentication between the Domain Registry and the Registry Connector (using a load balancer)
+3. Blocking connections from untrusted sources
+4. A combination of 1), 2) and 3)

 #### Requests saved in-memory

 Requests may be saved in-memory.
 It is the simplest way to deploy the server.
 However, when the server is shutdown, all information stored there is lost.
 The commands are the following: